Skip to Main Content

 a worker checking an older man's blood pressure

-When you or your parents arrive at a point where some in-home help would make life easier, there is a lot of information and jargon to sift through.
-Understanding some of the terms used by home health agencies and private duty services can give you more confidence when you start researching your options.
+When you or your parents reach a point where some extra help could make life easier, it’s normal to feel unsure where to begin.
+There is a lot of information and plenty of jargon to sift through.
+Understanding the basics of in-home care can give you confidence as you explore your options.

 Types of In-Home Care

-Private Duty usually refers to “non-medical” services such as the following, which are provided by non-licensed caregivers:
+Private Duty usually refers to “non-medical” services such as the following, which non-licensed caregivers provide:

 • Medication reminders